terhechte/appventure/guides/catalyst/how/sandbox.md

 [frontMatter]
-title = "configure the macOS sandbox?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""
+title = "How do I configure the macOS sandbox?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""